rqlite/rqlite.io/content/en/docs/Guides/backup/_index.md

 }
 ```
 By default rqlite will exit with an error if it fails to download the backup file.
 If you wish an rqlite node to continue starting up even if the download fails, set `continue_on_failure: true`.

+In most cases you will define the same `sub` object values for both backup and restore configuration files.